 Green Mamba vs Green Tree Snake: Distribution

-The green mamba is found in parts of Africa, while the green tree snake is symbolic to Australia.
+The green mamba is found in parts of Africa, while the green tree snake is endemic to Australia.
 Where you find the green mamba depends on the species you want to see.
 The western green mamba can be found in the woodlands and tropical rain forests of southern areas of West Africa, while the eastern green mamba can be found along the coasts of East Africa (from South Africa to Kenya) – usually in the coastal bushlands and woodlands.

 Green tree snakes can be found in the tropical forests along Northern and Eastern Australia.
 They can also be found in New South Wales and the northern part of Papua New Guinea.